jolly-io/Data_Engineering_Articles/README.md

 - `Leading with Data`

 In general, the role of a data engineer evolves from a generalist to a specialist as an organization advances through these stages of the data maturity model.

+## Business Responsibilites of a Data Engineer
+- Understand how to scope and gather business and product requirements
+- Know how to communicate with nontechnical and technical people
+- Understand the foundations of Agile, DevOps and DataOps
+- Control Costs
+- Learn Continuously
+A successful data engineer always zooms out to understand the big picture and how achieve outsized value for the business.